Julia Set

 When It Lights Up

 Julia Set geometry acts as a "nonlinear filter" — it transforms the data through a fixed dynamical system and asks what the output looks like.
 This is conceptually different from geometries that analyze the data's own dynamics.
 It's most useful for separating signals with similar linear statistics but different amplitude distributions: two signals with the same mean and variance can have very different Julia escape profiles if one has heavy tails (creating starting conditions near the Julia set boundary) and the other is Gaussian (starting conditions far from the boundary).
+A sister metric stability (variance of integer-escape counts) is class-only — kept in compute_metrics for direct callers but dropped from the atlas because it is r=+1.000 with potential_variance on real data: the continuous escape-time correction sits in [0, 1) per point, so integer-variance dominates and the two columns are indistinguishable.

 Open in Atlas

-← ZariskiLorentzian →
+← Spectral GraphMöbius-S³ →